raimu/kephas/Application-Services.md

     public interface IRequestProcessingFilter<TRequest> : IRequestProcessingFilter
         where TRequest : IRequest
     {
     }

+Consuming such services is pretty straightforward:

+    public class RequestProcessor : IRequestProcessor
+    {
+        public RequestProcessor(IList<IExportFactory<IRequestProcessingFilter, RequestProcessingFilterMetadata>> filterFactories)
+        {
+        }

+        // alternatively, could import the services through the means of a collection property. public IList<IExportFactory<IRequestProcessingFilter, RequestProcessingFilterMetadata>> FilterFactories { get; set; }

+        // NOTE: both ways of service injection are illustrated above, for demo purposes.
+In real life use either of them, but not both at the same time for the same dependency.
+    }

 In this second example, the request processing filters are exported using the non-generic `IRequestProcessingFilter` contract type, so that all of them can be collected by the composition using the non-generic contract, and later decisions may be taken based on the generic type metadata.